MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

     **Key points:**

-    - Set `resource_group_name` to the resource group where the storage account exists.
+    - Set `resource_group_name` to the resource group of the storage account.
     - Set `location` to the resource group location.
     - Set `aks_service_principal_app_id` to the service principal `appId` value.
     - Set `aks_service_principal_client_secret` to the service principal `password` value.